 - Left Main Coronary Artery (LMCA)

 - LAD

 - Diagonal

 - Ramus Intermedius

 - Circumflex

 - Obtuse Marginal

 - RCA

-- Posterior Descending (PDA)

-- Posterolateral (PLB)

-- Acute Marginal (AM)

-- None- This choice was entered in error

-- In-situ IMA

-- Free IMA

-- Vein

-- Radial artery

-- Other Update Dec 2020 Other includes Cryo veins

-Side to Side (Sequential): sometimes called a jump graft, the side of the graft is inserted into the side of the target vessel and the end of the graft is inserted elsewhere on that vessel or on another target vessel.

-End to Side the end of the graft is inserted into the side of the target vessel
+Posterior Descending (PDA) Posterolateral (PLB) Acute Marginal (AM) None- This choice was entered in error SEQ. #: 3290 Long Name: CAB Conduit 10 Short Name: CABConduit10 Definition: Indicate the conduit type used.
+Intent/Clarification: In-situ IMA Free IMA Vein Radial artery Other - Update Dec 2020 - Other includes Cryo veins SEQ. #: 3295 Long Name: CAB Distal Position 10 Short Name: CABDistPos10 Definition: Indicate anastomotic position.
+Intent/Clarification: Side to Side (Sequential): sometimes called a jump graft, the side of the graft is inserted into the side of the target vessel and the end of the graft is inserted elsewhere on that vessel or on another target vessel.
+End to Side the end of the graft is inserted into the side of the target vessel SEQ. #: 3300 Long Name: CAB Endarterectomy 10 Short Name: CABEndArt10 Definition: Indicate whether endarterectomy was performed.
 Intent/Clarification: Endarterectomy is a surgical procedure to remove the atheromatous plaque material, or blockage, in the lining of an artery constricted by the buildup of soft/hardening deposits.
-It is carried out by separating (peeling) the plaque from the arterial wall.
+It is carried out by separating (peeling) the plague from the arterial wall.

-Valve Surgery
+-----Valve Surgery